Zaibonisha/interlude-web-app/back-end/README.md

 # Interlude Web App Back-end with Django (DRF)

 Simple to do app with implementation of a backend and a frontend to make it more dynamic.
+A microservices-based backend built with the Django REST framework, connected to a frontend developed with React.

 ## Usage & Implementation